Board of Directors

 Dondis has also served on the boards of Adas Yoshuron Synagogue in Rockland and the statewide women’s campaign training organization, Emerge Maine.
 She received her M.S. in Broadcast Communications from Boston University and her B.A. from Wellesley College.

-Rick Rector is executive vice president and group publisher at United Publications, Inc., having joined the company in 2000.
-His media career has spanned three decades and included such diverse industries as small farming, seafood, IT support, gourmet retail food, call centers, fitness clubs and healthcare as well as regional consumer publishing.
+Rick Rector is executive vice president and group publisher at United Publications, Inc. He joined the company in 2000.
+His media career has spanned 30 years and included such diverse industries as small farming, seafood, IT support, gourmet retail food, call centers, fitness clubs and healthcare as well as regional consumer publishing.
 Currently he serves on the SIIA/ABM Digital Media Council and the Knowledge Marketing Customer Advisory Board.